RanyaJumah/EDGY/Optimization/README.md

 ## Optimization Tools
 * Automatic Mixed Precision [AMP](https://nvidia.github.io/apex/amp.html), a PyTorch extension with NVIDIA-maintained utilities to streamline mixed precision and distributed training.
 * Neural Network Compression Framework [NNCF](https://github.com/openvinotoolkit/nncf), a framework for neural network compression with fine-tuning built on the top of PyTorch framework, to experiment with different compression techniques.
-It supports various compression algorithms including quantization, pruning, and sparsity applied during the model fine-tuning process to achieve better compression parameters and accuracy.
+It supports various compression algorithms including quantization, pruning, and sparsity applied during the model fine-tuning process to achieve better compression parameters and accuracy. <br />
-****Note: you only need to add them to your training script
+**Note: you only need to add them to your training script

 ## Implementation
 We elaborate in the following: